joshuamkite/terraform-aws-ssh-bastion-service/examples/custom-outbound-security-group/README.md

 * private subnet(s) inside the VPC,
 * an internet gateway and route tables.

-Additionally a custom security group is substituted for all external IP ingress/egress permitting only:
+**Additionally** a custom security group is substituted for all external IP ingress/egress, permitting only:

 VPC egress ports: